Angione-Lab/Tools-for-GEM-reconstruction-and-analysis-/README.md

-## Metabolic model database reference
+## Metabolic model - Reference Database

 This repository aims to gather different databases used as reference for the genome-scale metabolic model reconstruction software tools presented in the paper:
 C. Tarzi, G. Zampieri, N. Sullivan, C. Angione,